Sublinear-Time Maintenance of Breadth-First Spanning Trees in Partially Dynamic Networks: Decremental Algorithm

-\paragraph{Counting Deletions.} The root has to count the number of deletions.
-Observe that we do not have to count those deletions that result in a distance increase by more than~$ \delta $ because after such an event either a new phase starts or the deletion only affects nodes whose distance to the root has increased to more than $ X $ after the deletion.
-The remaining deletions can be counted by using the tree maintained by the algorithm to send one message per deletion to the root.
+\paragraph{Counting Deletions.} We count the number of deletions at the root as follows.
+First, observe that we do not have to count those deletions that result in a distance increase by more than~$ \delta $ because after such an event either a new phase starts or the deletion only affects nodes whose distance to the root has increased to more than~$ X $ after the deletion.
+The remaining deletions can be counted by sending one message per deletion to the root using the tree maintained by the algorithm such that each deletion message will arrive at the root after $ \kappa / 2 $ recovery stages.
+During each recovery stage we move up all the deletion messages that have not yet arrived at the root along $ 2 X / \kappa $ nodes in the tree.
+To avoid congestion we aggregate deletion messages meeting at the same node by simply counting the \emph{number} of deletions.
 Note that the level of a node in the tree might increase by at most $ \kappa \delta $ with every deletion.
-Therefore we spend time $ O (X/\kappa + \kappa \delta) $ during each recovery stage to ensure that every deletion message that has not arrived at the root yet decreases its level by at least $ X/\kappa $.
-In this way, the first deletion message arrives after $ \kappa $ deletions and after $ 2 \kappa $ deletions all $ \kappa $ messages have arrived and the root starts a new phase.
-This process takes time $ O(X + \kappa^2 \delta) $ for $ 2 \kappa $ deletions.
-We can charge $ O(X) $ to the current phase and $ O (\kappa \delta) $ to each deletion of the phase.
-To obtain an additive approximation of exactly $ \kappa \delta $, we slightly modify the algorithm to start a new phase if the root has received $ \kappa / 2 $ deletion messages. \end{proof}
+Therefore we need spend time $ O (X/\kappa + \kappa \delta) $ during each recovery stage to ensure that every deletion message that has not yet arrived at the root decreases its level in the tree by at least $ 2 X/\kappa $.
+In this way, the first deletion message arrives after $ \kappa/2 $ reocvery stages and after $ \kappa $ recovery stages the first $ \kappa/2 $ messages have arrived at the root.
+This process takes total time $ O(X + \kappa^2 \delta) $ for $ \kappa $ recovery stages after deletions.
+We can charge time $ O(X) $ to the current phase and time $ O (\kappa \delta) $ to each deletion ocurring in the phase.
+Thus, to obtain an additive approximation of exactly $ \kappa \delta $, we slightly modify the algorithm to start a new phase as soon as the root has been notified of $ \kappa / 2 $ deletions. \end{proof}

 We use a similar approach as in the incremental setting to get the $ (1+\epsilon) $-approximation.
 We run $ i $ ``parallel'' instances of the algorithm where each instance covers the distance range from $ 2^i $ to $ 2^{i+1} $.
 By an appropriate choice of the parameters $ \kappa $ and $ \delta $ for each instance we can guarantee a $ (1+\epsilon) $-approximation.